Inform past tense

 informed [ɪnˈfɔːmd]

-What is 2nd and 3rd form of inform?
+What are the 2nd and 3rd forms of the verb inform?

 What are the past tense and past participle of inform?

-The past tense of inform is: inform in past simple is informed. and past participle is informed.
+The past tense and past participle of inform are: inform in past simple is informed, and past participle is informed.

 What is the past tense of inform?